raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 * In the left menu, click on "Settings"

-* Click on "Channel balance mode" and select the case that best corresponds to your usage of your LN node
+* Click on "Channel balance mode", make a selection according to your LN node type
-  * Choose "Receiving" if you plan to mostly receive LN payments (e.g. if you're a merchant)
+  * Merchant: "Receiving"
-  * Choose "Sending" if you plan to mostly send LN payments (e.g. if you're a casual end-user)
+  * Casual end user: "Sending"
-  * Choose "Routing" if your main goal is to route payments (e.g. if you're a LN router)
+  * Routing node: "Routing"

 * Go back to "Settings"

-* Click on "Bitcoin Transaction URL" and replace the default URL (`https://mempool.space/tx/{txid}`) by your own explorer (`https://raspibolt.local:4000/tx/{txid}`, replace raspibolt.local by your node IP if necessary).
+* Click on "Bitcoin Transaction URL" and replace the default URL `https://mempool.space/tx/{txid}` by your own explorer: `https://raspibolt.local:4000/tx/{txid}`.
+Replace `raspibolt.local` by your node IP if necessary.
 This will preserve your privacy when looking up transactions from the Terminal.

-* Optional: Replace the default Lightning Node URL (`https://1ml.com/node/{pubkey}`) by the Amboss explorer (`https://amboss.space/node/{pubkey}`
+* Optional: Replace the default Lightning Node URL `https://1ml.com/node/{pubkey}` by the Amboss explorer: `https://amboss.space/node/{pubkey}`

 * Click "Save changes"